FreshVine/Documentation-Site/src/content/guide/modules/profiles.md

 ### Deceased
 Death is going to happen to us all, by marking someone as deceased you will maintain their history, but not have them showing up in your rosters and maps.

+**Changes when marking Deceased**
+When a profile is moved to deceased this triggers a number of automated functions within Fresh Vine.

+*  All active relationships are ended (if an date of death was provided, it is used with their spouse relationships).
+	*  These relationships will still be on their profile as a previous relationship.
+*  Spouses have their relationship status changed to 'Widow'.
+*  They are removed as leaders from any group they were leading.
+*  Their user account is removed.

 ### Removed
 *Access Required:* Community:Roster:Manage
 As a last resort you can remove a profile.
 This will not only remove profile, but also all related involvement entered into Fresh Vine.
 You cannot remove a profile with giving history, it is attached to a primary user account, or is attached to your user account.